Core System Upgrades

 Gas Main Replacement

-In 2017, CECONY replaced over 86 miles of cast iron and unprotected steel pipe.
+In 2018, Con Edison replaced more than 90 miles of cast iron and unprotected steel pipe.
 This replacement level exceeded our company’s commitment to the New York State Public Service Commission by more than six miles and was the company’s highest ever in a single year.
 It also met the 4% replacement rate that we targeted in accordance with the EPA’s Methane Challenge.

 Methane is the primary element in natural gas and a major greenhouse gas.
-Replacement of cast iron and unprotected steel pipe with polyethylene plastic pipe or protected steel pipe prevented an estimated11.3 million cubic feet of annual natural gas leakage.
-This amount of methane leakage is equivalent to the annual greenhouse gas emissions associated with driving approximately 1,700 vehicles.
+Replacement of cast iron and unprotected steel pipe with polyethylene plastic pipe or protected steel pipe prevented an estimated12.0 million cubic feet of annual natural gas leakage.

-In 2017, O&R replaced 24 miles of leak-prone pipes, and eliminated all cast iron pipes in Rockland County.
+In 2018, O&R replaced 27 miles of leak-prone pipes, after eliminating all cast iron pipes in Rockland County in 2017.